Warewulf Overlays

 # wwctl overlay import welcome /etc/issue

-# wwctl profile set default --wwinit=wwinit,wwclient,welcome
+# wwctl profile set default --system-overlay=wwinit,wwclient,welcome

 ?
 Are you sure you want to modify 1 profile(s)? [y/N] y